Anthony Hartigan: Newport County (loan)

 Hartigan joined League Two club Newport County on loan until the end of the 2020–21 season on 25 January 2021.
 He made his debut for Newport in the starting line up for the 2–1 defeat against Harrogate Town in League Two on 30 January 2021.
 Hartigan played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.

 Mansfield Town

 On 4 August 2022, Hartigan signed for League Two club Mansfield Town on a two-year contract, a compensation package being agreed with AFC Wimbledon on account of Hartigan's age.
 Hartigan played frequently early in the season, but was sidelined after a shoulder injury on New Year's Day.

 Barnet (loan)

 In August 2023, Hartigan joined Barnet on a season-long loan.
 For the 2023–24 season, Hartigan was named as Barnet's Players' Player, Manager's Player and Young Player of the Season for the campaign.
 He also received the club's Goal of the Season award.

 On 7 May 2024, Mansfield announced he would be released in the summer when his contract expired.

 Barnet

 On 24 June 2024, it was announced that Hartigan had joined Barnet on a permanent basis on a two-year contract.
+After six goals in 137 appearances, he left the club following the expiry of his contract.

+Southend United

+In June 2026, Southend United announced that Hartigan was joining them for the 2026–27 season.